eyereasoner/eye/SAGE.md

-# Special-purpose Algorithms on Generic-purpose Engines - SAGE
+# Special-purpose Algorithms running on Generic-purpose Engines - SAGE

 :abacus: __Algorithms are constructed using logical rules and queries, with backward rules (including built-ins) providing control.__